AndroidGroup12/NewProject/README.md

 - Word List Screen
     - displays all the words(with translation) the user will learn

-- Stats Screen
+- Settings Screen
-    - Display the number of words learned and number of words to learn
+    - lets the user choose/change the language to study

 ### 3. Navigation